EmilStenstrom/friendlybit/posts/2006-05-01-datatypes-of-html.md

 Moving on we find the more advanced types of data.
 Quite often in programming we want to map a string to another string.
 This can be the case if we are building a dictionary or even if we want to store the price of different products.
 To me both of the above examples are cases where I would use a HTML _definition list_.
 Definition lists also has a way to mark that certain items might map to several other.
 By setting two dts after each other you make them both apply to the following dd.

-I&#8217;ve made an example below of how to markup a list of properties.
+I've made an example below of how to markup a list of properties.

 ```html
 <dl>